edgedb/edgedb/docs/clients/python/api/advanced.rst

 =============

 Individual EdgeQL commands or whole transaction blocks are automatically retried on retryable errors.
-By default, edgedb-python will try at most 3 times, with an exponential backoff time interval starting from 100ms, plus a random hash under 100ms.
+By default, gel-python will try at most 3 times, with an exponential backoff time interval starting from 100ms, plus a random hash under 100ms.

 Retry rules can be granularly customized with different retry options: